ggiamarchi/vagrant-openstack-provider/README.md

 ## Usage

 Install using standard Vagrant 1.1+ plugin installation methods.
-After installing, `vagrant up` and specify the `rackspace` provider.
+After installing, `vagrant up` and specify the `openstack` provider.
 An example is shown below.

 ```
-$ vagrant plugin install vagrant-rackspace
+$ vagrant plugin install vagrant-openstack
 ...
-$ vagrant up --provider=rackspace
+$ vagrant up --provider=openstack
 ...
 ```

-Of course prior to doing this, you'll need to obtain an Rackspace-compatible box file for Vagrant.
+Of course prior to doing this, you'll need to obtain an Openstack-compatible box file for Vagrant.

 ### CentOS / RHEL (sudo: sorry, you must have a tty to run sudo)